Blog > Ecommerce

 Achieving a Negative Cash Conversion Cycle

-But you don’t have to be an Amazon or Walmart to achieve a negative cash conversion cycle in your ecom brand.
+But you don't have to be an Amazon or Walmart to achieve a negative cash conversion cycle in your ecom brand.
+Even a small business can work towards this goal.

 1. Extending Payment Terms with Suppliers